 Steep-slope tear-offs can be messy and expensive, even on smaller projects.
-So the removal of 1,800 squares of asphalt shingles on the 411-unit Highlands atcasse14 Plaza Square apartment complex in New Brunswick, N.J., was difficult at best.
+So the removal of 1,800 squares of asphalt shingles on the 411-unit Highlands at Plaza Square apartment complex in New Brunswick, N.J., was difficult at best.

 Property manager Riverside Residential Group wisely chose All County Exteriors (ACX) of Lakewood — one of New Jersey’s largest steep-slope roofing contractors — to handle the demanding tear-off project.